reddit/baseplate.py/docs/api/baseplate/clients/redis_cluster.rst

    # optional: how long to wait for a connection to establish
    foo.timeout = 3 seconds

-   # optional: Whether read requests should be directed to replicas
+   # optional: Whether read requests should be directed to replicas as well
-   #  instead of the primary
+   #  instead of just the primary
    foo.read_from_replicas = true
    ...